Gianluca Roda

 Gianluca Roda (born 5 June 1959 in Como) is an Italian auto racing driver and entrepreneur.

+Gianluca Roda won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 2010 and 2011.

 Career

+Roda's Proton Porsche at the 2013 Le Mans 24 Hours.

 Most of his career has been spent in touring car racing in the Italian Superturismo Championship.